JakDudley/Portfolio.1/README.md

 - On this page I made the content read left to right so the user is drawn to fill in the review form.
 - I used placeholders for each form input type to make the user experience easier.
 - Each field is requested to put a stop to false information being input.
-- To make the page feel more real I used an "onclick" command to show the review had been accepted.
-I used [W3 School](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_input_button) to help me to do this.
-I have shown this in the below screenshot
 ![Screenshot of review page](/assets/docs/images/rev-page.png)

 ## Contact Page